We're Back in Berlin Ja!

 Vlad's revenge...or possibly Ataturk

-We were warned.
-Don't drink the water.
-And we didn't...not much anyways.
-But it was so hot and we were so thristy & everyone was doing it.
-So we had a couple sips of tap water in Romania and Turkey.
-Our last day in Istanbul we felt it.
-A lumbering of the stomach.
-An uncomfortable ache and occasional slicing cramp.
-Soon we were chained to the toilet.
 We did the best we could and got along ok.
 We saw a little more of Istanbul, survived a 10 hour night-time bus ride, and sailed on into Greece feeling slightly better.
-We gave up today and went to the pharmacist for some blessed pills to make the pain go away, but most of the work has been done by the beuaty of our surroundings in alleviating our suffering.
-Who can pay attion to a stomach cramp when there is a dolphin swimming alongside the ferry (yes really)?
-Who can feel sick when the teenager serving your meal on the Greek island of Samos tells you they can't serve the rabiit dish cuz the rabbit is still alive (complete with a finger across the throat depicting what would ave to be done to serve our meal)?
+We gave up today and went to the pharmacist for some blessed pills to make the pain go away, but most of the work has been done by the beauty of our surroundings in alleviating our suffering.
+Who can pay attention to a stomach cramp when there is a dolphin swimming alongside the ferry (yes really)?
+Who can feel sick when the teenager serving your meal on the Greek island of Samos tells you they can't serve the rabbit dish because the rabbit is still alive (complete with a finger across the throat depicting what would ave to be done to serve our meal)?
 Who can be ill when gazing into completely clear waters and watching the tiny fish swim beneath?
 In short, we are feeling much better.